SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

     * Select **Extension** as the client-side component type to be created.
     * Select **Field Customizer** as the extension type to be created.

-5. The next set of prompts will ask for specific information about your extension:
+5. The next set of prompts ask for specific information about your extension:

     * Accept the default value of **HelloWorld** as your extension name, and then select Enter.
     * Accept the default value of **HelloWorld description** as your extension description, and select Enter.